heroisaprinciple/aphablog/README.md

 <h2> Validation of records </h2>
 By now, we can save empty records.
 This is not okay.
 There are no restrictions in article.rb file, so we'll create them.
-First, we'll make sure that title of the article is necessary to fill in by `validates :title, presence: true` in the Article class in article.rb.
+First, we'll make sure that title of the article is necessary to fill in by

+`validates :title, presence: true` in the Article class in article.rb.
+To save these changes to the model, use `reload!`
+So, when we'll try to create an article without a title by `article = Article.new` and use `article.save`, `false` will be returned.
+To see an error: `article.errors.full_messages`. ["Title can't be blank"] is returned.

+Let's go further and validate description.
+Write `validates :description, presence: true` in the Article class.